top of page

 Somewhere to sleep - A tent and air mattress perhaps?
 I sleep in a hammock with a yoga mat lining the bottom for comfort and warmth.
 Maybe you feel better in your car somehow.
 Plan for it to get cold and damp at night.

 Something to sit on - Get a camping chair.
 Bring literally anything you will find more comfortable and familiar to sit on.
-Also bring something to practice yoga on, bring an extra blanket and maybe your mat and stuff.
-Extra pillows are nice

 Something to drink - Please please please have at least two days worth of water.
 Grab a gallon.
 Two if you're me.
 Be hydrated.
 I will be the water pusher!
 If you're imbibing, be sure to have NA alternatives around.
 Juice and coffee are great for waking up and nourishing ourselves!
 Do you have your coffee creamer?
 I'm a coconut milk person, yum!